Chiral kinematic theory and converse vortical effects: Kubo formla for orbital magnetic susceptibility

-The contribution of the first term in the Eq. (\ref{eq:33}) vanishes at $q=0$ for a regularized $\mathbf{k}$ space since its integrand becomes a total derivative owing to $S_{n,n}(\mathbf{k})$ depending on $\mathbf{k}$ only through $\epsilon_{n,\mathbf{k}}$.
-The second term accounts for the contribution of the orbital magnetic moment to the orbital magnetization, while the last term reflects the dependence of the orbital magnetization on the Berry connection of the occupied bands.
-In the subsequent analysis, we thoroughly examine the magnetic susceptibility under different limits, with a specific emphasis on the zero-temperature.
+The first term accounts for the contribution of the intra-band orbital magnetic moment to the orbital magnetization, while the second term reflects the dependence of the orbital magnetization on the Berry connection of the occupied bands.
+In the subsequent analysis, we assume the term $\langle u_{n,\mathbf{k}}\mid\partial_{\rho_j} u_{n,\mathbf{k}}\rangle$ is negligible and thoroughly examine the magnetic susceptibility under different limits, with a specific emphasis on the zero-temperature.

-\subsection{Static limit ($\omega\rightarrow0$ before $\mathbf{q\rightarrow0}$)}
+\subsubsection{Static limit ($\omega\rightarrow0$ before $\mathbf{q\rightarrow0}$)}

 In the static limit, the factor $S_{m,n}$ can be written as \cite{nanda2023vortical}:

 where $\tau^{-1}$ quantifies the strength of disorder.
 By substituting this expression for factor $S_{m,n}$ into the Eq. (\ref{eq:33}), and considering the leading order of $\tau^{-1}$, we obtain